pydio/pydio-doc-admin-guide/1_installation_guide/6_pydio_requirements.md

 ### Recommended hardware
 This may highly vary, depending your number of users and volume of documents.
 The application is running on many shared hosting where you are generally allocated few memory and virtual cores, as well as embedded devices like NAS with few CPU, but if possible, it is always recommended to oversize the CPU and memory to provide the best user experience.

-Thus, if you can provide a dedicated server, starting with a **2GHz dual-core with 4Go of RAM should be more than enough** for basic needs (up to 50 users).
+Thus, if you can provide a dedicated server, starting with a **2GHz dual-core with 1Go of RAM should be more than enough** for basic needs (up to 100 users).
 Uploads are known to be long and CPU-consuming, thus if you know that your users will frequently require big files uploads, you should size the CPU accordinly.
+See more at the [Pydio requirements page](https://pydio.com/en/why-pydio/enterprise-distribution-requirements);

 ### Plugins Requirements
 Many plugins have their own dependancies to external libraries, either as a PHP Extension, and PEAR library, or a given utility that must be installed on the server and accessible via command line.
 In the later case, there are generally common tools that can be installed directly on Linux distribution using the package manager (apt / yum), but their Windows version generally exists and as been tested successfully as well.